As India grieves train crash that killed 275, relatives wait for bodies of loved ones

-BHUBANESWAR, India (AP) — Families of the victims of India’s deadliest train crash in decades filled a hospital in Bhubaneswar city on Monday to identify and collect bodies of relatives, as railway officials recommended the country’s premier criminal investigating agency to probe the crash that killed 275 people.
+BHUBANESWAR, India (AP) — Families of the victims of India’s deadliest train crash in decades filled a hospital in Bhubaneswar city on Monday to identify and collect bodies of relatives, as railway officials recommended a federal criminal probe of the crash that killed 275 people.

 Distraught relatives of passengers killed in the crash Friday lined up outside the eastern city’s All India Institute of Medical Sciences.
 Meanwhile, survivors being treated in hospitals said they were still trying to make sense of the horrific disaster.

-Outside the hospital, two large screens cycled through photos of the victims, their faces so bloodied and charred that they were hardly recognizable.
+Outside the hospital, two large screens cycled through photos of the bodies, their faces so bloodied and charred that they were hardly recognizable.

 Each body had a number assigned to it, and relatives stood near the screen and watched as the photos changed, looking out for details like clothing for clues.

-Many of them said they had spent days on desperate journeys from neighboring states, travelling in multiple trains, buses or rented cars to identify and claim bodies, a process that stretched into a third day due to the gruesome nature of the injuries.
+Many of the people waiting said they had spent days on desperate journeys from neighboring states, travelling in multiple trains, buses or rented cars to identify and claim bodies, a process that stretched into a third day.

 So far only 45 bodies have been identified, and 33 have been handed over to relatives, said Mayur Sooryavanshi, an administrator who was overseeing the identification process at the hospital in the capital of Odisha state, about 200 kilometers (125 miles) south of the site of the train crash in Balasore.

 Upendra Ram began searching for his son, Retul Ram, Sunday, after traveling some 850 kilometers (520 miles) from neighboring Bihar state.
-The day-long journey in a rented car, which cost him 35,000 rupees ($423), was exhausting for Ram, who said Retul, 17, had been on his way to Chennai to find work.
+The day-long journey in a rented car, which cost him 35,000 rupees ($423), was exhausting for Ram.
+Retul, 17, had been on his way to Chennai to find work, Ram said.

 After spending hours looking at photographs of the dead, Ram identified his son around noon Monday.